bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

 ::

   $ sort-bed --max-mem 2G --tmpdir $PWD reallyHugeUnsortedData.bed > reallyHugeSortedData.bed

+Use of the ``--check-sort`` option returns a message if the input is sorted, or not.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace